-Policy Goal 2.9 Juvenile court jurisdiction aligns with international human rights standards.
+Policy Goal 2.9 Juvenile court jurisdiction provides for a developmentally appropriate response.

 Vermont law does not provide age-appropriate juvenile court responses for all minors accused of engaging in juvenile or criminal conduct.
-While Vermont law extends juvenile court jurisdiction to all minors under 19 years of age, 7 governing state statute establishes a low minimum age for jurisdictional purposes and permits direct file for juvenile cases involving minors charged with certain felony offenses.
+While Vermont law extends juvenile court jurisdiction to all minors under 19 years of age, governing state statute establishes a low minimum age for jurisdictional purposes and permits direct file for juvenile cases involving minors charged with certain felony offenses.
 Additionally, the juvenile court is not required to consider the impact of trauma or past trafficking victimization in making discretionary transfer determinations.

-Minimum Age of Juvenile Court Jurisdiction Maximum Age for Charging Youth in Juvenile Court Automatic Transfers or Direct File Discretionary Transfers Requirement for Court to Consider Trauma or Past Victimization Summary 10;8 "Child" is defined as, "an individual who has been alleged to have committed or has committed an act of delinquency after becoming 10 years of age " 18 Yes.
-Minors 14+ years of age charged with a violent felony.
+Minimum Age of Juvenile Court Jurisdiction Maximum Age for Charging Youth in Juvenile Court Automatic Transfers or Permits Direct File Discretionary Transfers Requirement for Court to Consider Trauma or Past Victimization Summary 10.9 "Child" is defined as "an individual who has been alleged to have committed or has committed an act of delinquency after becoming 10 years of age" 19.
 Yes.
+Minors 14+ years of age charged with a violent felony or a violation of a condition of release.
+Yes.
 Minors: (1) 16+ years of age charged with a felony offense except violent felonies; or (2) 12- 13 years of age charged with a violent felony.
-No. Relevant Statute(s) Vt.
+11 No. Relevant Statute(s) Vt.
 Stat.
 Ann. tit.
-33, § 5102(2)(C) (Definitions and provisions of general application) Vt.
+33, § 5102(2)(C) Vt.
 Stat.
 Ann. tit.
-33, § 5201(d) (Commencement of delinquency proceedings) Vt.
+33, § 5201(d) Vt.
 Stat.
 Ann. tit.
-33, § 5204(a) (Transfer from family division of the superior court); Vt.
+33, § 5204(a) Vt.
 Stat.
 Ann. tit.
-33, § 5201(c) (Commencement of delinquency proceedings) Vt.
+33, § 5204(a) Vt.
 Stat.
 Ann. tit.
-33, § 5204(a) (Transfer from family division of the superior court) Vt.
-Stat.
-Ann. tit.
-33, § 5204(d) (Transfer from family division of the superior court)
+33, § 5204(d)